 The Nonfiction Detectives have a great review:

 Lillian Hardin Armstrong came to the music scene when only men played music professionally.
-As a young girl she studied music, but when she heard jazz, that was it.
+As a young girl, she studied music, but when she heard jazz, that was it.
 While working as the piano player for the New Orleans Creole Jazz Band, she met a fellow from New Orleans…Louis Armstrong.
 They married and would write together, play together, and formed a band, The Hot Five, and recorded together. [picture book biography, ages 7 and up]

-Struttin’ With Some Barbeque: Lil Hardin Armstrong Becomes The First Lady of Jazz by Patricia Hruby Powell, illustrated by Rachel Himes
+Struttin’ With Some Barbeque: Lil Hardin Armstrong Becomes The First Lady of Jazzby Patricia Hruby Powell, illustrated by Rachel Himes

 It makes me a little uncomfortable that this book is a novel in verse written in what is, I imagine, to be Lil Hardin Armstrong’s voice.
-The vernacular that Patricia Hruby Powell presents feels like a white person trying write in a black vernacular.
+The vernacular that Patricia Hruby Powell presents feels like a white person trying to write in a black vernacular.
 It’s kind of like when an actor does a really bad accent.

 For example, she omits the “g” in many of the active verbs but not all of them.
 She includes jazz slang, but inconsistently.
-She writes dialog as well for Lil, her mother, and grandmother.
+She writes dialog as well for Lil, her mother, and her grandmother.
 Is this really how Lil and Louis Armstrong spoke?

 Just on these two pages, 52 and 53: